 The purpose of DPLS 730: Proposal Seminar is to craft the structure of the student's dissertation.
-Before students can enroll in DPLS 730 they must have achieved candidacy and have completed or be enrolled in DPLS 722 and DPLS 723.
+Before students can enroll in DPLS 730, they must have achieved candidacy and have completed or be enrolled in DPLS 722 and DPLS 723.
 In addition, enrollment in DPLS 730 requires a written petition to the doctoral faculty Proposal Seminar instructor, submitted through a student's dissertation chairperson at least 60 days before enrolling in the class.
-(Specifications for the petition are available on the doctoral program Website, from the doctoral faculty, or from the Admissions and Advising Specialist.)
-Students who anticipate taking DPLS 730 should discuss timing with their dissertation committee chairperson.
-Ideally, students should be able to defend the dissertation proposal soon after taking this course.
+(Specifications for the petition are available on the doctoral program myGU website, from the doctoral faculty, or from the Admissions and Advising Specialist.)
+Students who anticipate taking DPLS 730 should discuss timing with their dissertation proposal soon after taking this course.